detroitenglish/docker-caddy-raspberry-pi/README.md

 -  [filter](http://caddyserver.com/docs/filter)
 -  [tls.dns.cloudflare](https://caddyserver.com/docs/tls.dns.cloudflare)

-You can easily build your own image with your plugins of choice - refer to this repo's [Dockerfile](./Dockerfile) for more info.
+You can easily build your own image with your plugins of choice by editing the [Dockerfile](./Dockerfile) and [caddy.go](/caddy.go) file.

 ## Versions
-  - Caddy Nightly
+  - Caddy v1.0.3 (Stable)
-  - Compiled using Go v1.11.4
-  - Built on Alpine Linux v3.7
+  - Compiled with latest Go v1.X on Alpine

 ## Getting Started